Skip to main content

 +Why do these files slow down so quickly?

 Because they mix distance, signatures, identities and foreign records.
-The smallest blind spot blocks everything else.
+The smallest missing or inconsistent element blocks everything else.

 Official sources